Remains of a Byzantine village on the north side of the upper section of Beit Haemek brook. A recommended site for a short hike in the spring time.

 As most of the western upper Galilee villages, this was a Christian village.
 Two churches were unearthed here and in the nearby village, Khirbet Heshek.

-During the Persian and Arab (7th C AD) conquests the village was destroyed.
+Following the Persian and Arab conquests (7th C AD) the village was destroyed.
 It was still in ruins in the Crusaders period and listed in their archives as a ruined site (Gastina) known as "Gastina Mahuz".

 During the Ottoman period some of the houses were rebuilt over the Byzantine ruins, reusing their stones.
-These structures are still standing today but in bad shape.
+These structures are still standing today but in a bad state.